Care Experience Improvement Model (CEIM)

 - take a conversational approach to gathering qualitative care experience feedback from people for whom they provide care and support

-- establish a routine multi-disciplinary (where possible) team reflective improvement meeting that supports a review of care experience feedback and identification of improvement opportunities, so that acting on feedback becomes the responsibility of everyone rather than only one or two individuals in a team
+- establish a routine multi-disciplinary (where possible) team reflective improvement meeting that supports a review of the care experience feedback and identification of improvement opportunities, so that acting on feedback becomes the responsibility of everyone rather than only one or two individuals in a team

 - develop pragmatic Quality Improvement (QI) skills within the team, using a recognised quality improvement approach in order to effectively focus on and respond to the issues identified through feedback, and to

 - identify and try out change ideas, then implement and embed those that make a positive difference

 Watch a series of short videos introducing CEIM and how it has been implemented in Scotland.